NMashalov/NMashalov.github.io/_posts/2024-01-10-diffusion_nets.md

 ### Why we need neural nets?

 Because their are very good at learning *continuous symmetries*.
-Therefore they are great in interpolating and task of
+Therefore they are great in interpolating, which is great property for

 You can learn about symmetries from my other blog.

-Tightly connected wit

-## But why it needs noise?

-Because we use stochastic process of cooling

 ## Conclusions